WondLa

 There are some other nice messages mixed in about growing up, stewarding nature and pursuing justice, too.

 Obviously content concerns include the sci-fi aspects of the show.
-And Season 2 introduces some magical components, too.
+Season 2 introduces some magical components, too.
 There are the aliens.
 And though it’s never mentioned outright, evolution likely played a role in Earth’s transformation into Orbana.
-And as for Eva?
-She was almost certainly cloned.
+And as for Eva and Eight?
+They’re clones.

 Characters also face a few perilous moments and potentially frightening creatures, but so far, WondLa is largely void of anything too troubling for parents.